Robo Advice for your Wealth Management

 This goal is aligned with what a typical client wants — "What is the return that I am going to enjoy in the long term for a specific portfolio risk that I am willing to take?".

-In a nutshell, a robo-advice firm is "how well the firm is providing the investment management and finance advice service to the client using tech?".
+So, a robo-advice firm is about "how well the firm is providing personalised investment management and finance advice service to the client using tech?".

 Your money is not managed by robots